 The Connecticut Department of Energy and Environmental Protection (DEEP) is accepting proposals for Clean Water Section 319 matching grants.
 Section 319 of the Federal Clean Water Act (Section 319) is a Federal program to control nonpoint sources (NPS) of water pollution.
-Connecticut receives funds for matching grants, under Section 319 that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide efforts.
+Connecticut receives funds for Section 319 grants that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide NPS management efforts.
 Proposals may be submitted by any interested public or private organization.

 The U.S. Environmental Protection Agency (EPA) defines NPS pollution as pollution that is “caused by diffuse sources that are not regulated as point sources, and are normally associated with land use and runoff from the land.”
-Common NPS pollutants include: bacteria, nutrients, sediment, salt, petroleum products, heavy metals, pesticides, and debris.
+Common NPS pollutants include: bacteria and pathogens, nutrients, sediment, salt, petroleum products, heavy metals, pesticides, and debris.
 These pollutants are typically carried by stormwater runoff into streams, lakes, and estuaries from diffuse land use and other activities that are not regulated as point source discharges (“end of pipe”).
 Projects intended to meet mandated requirements of stormwater permits are not eligible for Section 319 grants.
 However, proposals that provide stormwater mitigation above and beyond permit requirements may be considered.

 Project Priorities for FY2018

 Watershed Based Plan Implementation Projects

-Project priorities for FY 2015 will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) that lead to actual pollutant load reductions, improved habitat conditions, or dam removal.
+Project priorities for FY 2016 will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) and that lead to targeted pollutant load reductions, improved habitat conditions, or dam removal.
 Implementation projects should have a clear connection to the management goals and objectives of the WBP and show progress towards attaining water quality goals.
-Applicants are strongly urged to consult with DEEP Watershed Managers to ensure their proposals are consistent with WBPs.
+Applicants are strongly urged to consult with DEEP Watershed Managers to ensure their proposals are consistent with approved WBPs